Liverpool can go 10 points clear in Premier League title race at Aston Villa but history shows it could still turn

 But the truth is, Newcastle's title bid had unravelled long before Keegan's rant.

-Twenty-three games in, two ahead of where we are now, Newcastle led Manchester United, third at the time, by 12 points.
+Twenty-three games in, two behind where we are now, Newcastle led Manchester United, third at the time, by 12 points.
 Ferguson's side finished as champions by five points.

 Newcastle had lost just three games in their first 23 games but finished the season with five defeats in 15 matches.
 At the exact stage we are now, Keegan's side led by nine points.